 Play is an important part of child development.
 Play means allowing children to have the freedom to choose whatever activity they want without any restrictions from adults.
-Often, parents might have misunderstanding about children playing as it seem like they are having fun and not learning anything at all.
+Often, parents might have misunderstanding about children playing as it seems like they are having fun and not learning anything at all.
 However, play is an essential medium where children “learn by doing” in a fun and relaxed environment.

 Each year when a child grows up, he participates in different and increasingly complex stages of play.
 Here are the different play milestones in a child’s life.